Sindhu assured of bronze at World Championship

 After the change of sides, Srikanth struggled to get his length right and his returns missed the baseline twice.
 The Indian even lost his left shoe during one of the rallies.

-Srikanth struggle with his precision and placement of strokes and it helped Son Wan to eventually enter the breather with a handsome seven-point advantage.
+Srikanth struggled with his precision and placement of strokes and it helped Son Wan to eventually enter the breather with a handsome seven-point advantage.

-After the break, Srikanth played a good rally with patience and it helped him to win the point but he seemed to go back to his power game, which backfired as the Korean kept moving ahead to 13-5.

-Srikanth changed gears then and strengthened his defence to reel off seven straight points, making it 12-16 but Son Wan managed to break the streak with a return that found the Indian short at the forecourt.
+After the break, the Korean extended the lead to 13-5.
+Srikanth changed gears then and reeled off seven straight points, making it 12-16 but Son Wan managed to break the streak with a return that found the Indian short at the forecourt.

-The Indian missed the line again and also hit the net to allow Son Wan move to 19-14 advantage.